Élie Baup: Marseille

 On 4 July 2012, Baup signed a two-year contract with Marseille as its new manager, succeeding Didier Deschamps, who had left the club two days earlier to become the manager of France.
 On 2 August 2012, Baup oversaw his first competitive match as Marseille manager, a 1–1 away draw in the 2012–13 Europa League third qualifying round first leg against Turkish club Eskişehirspor.
 Seven days later, Marseille beat Eskişehirspor 3–0 in the return leg, winning the tie 4–1 on aggregate and thus secured a place in the 2012–13 Europa League play-off round.
 Marseille eventually qualified for the 2012–13 Europa League group stage, but did not progress from it to the knockout phase.
 On 12 August 2013, Baup's Marseille won its opening 2012–13 Ligue 1 match away against Reims with a 1–0 scoreline.
 The club would later achieve its best-ever start to a Ligue 1 or Division 1 season by winning its first six 2012–13 Ligue 1 matches.
 Marseille would eventually finish the 2012–13 Ligue 1 season in runner-up position, 12 points behind Paris Saint-Germain.
 Coincidentally, Marseille was defeated in the round of 16 of the 2012–13 Coupe de France and 2012–13 Coupe de la Ligue by Paris Saint-Germain by the same scoreline of 2–0.

-In the afternoon of 7 December 2013, the club announced on its website that Baup was no longer the Olympqiue de Marseille manager.
+In the afternoon of 7 December 2013, the club announced on its website that Baup was no longer the Olympique de Marseille manager.
 The club president (Vincent Labrune) and Baup had earlier held a meeting right after the end of the training session conducted in the morning of 7 December 2013.
 "The board feel that, after 17 league matches into the season, results have not corresponded with our objectives and a firm decision had to be taken to get the team moving in the right direction again in the coming weeks," read a statement on the club's official website.
 Vincent Labrune said that the decision to dismiss Baup was "the most difficult and painful he had had to take since he came to the club".
 "Elie Baup is unanimously appreciated for his qualities as a person," Labrune added.
 "Nobody can forget the job he has done at Olympique de Marseille.
 He enabled us to finish second last season when nobody expected us to."
 The decision to sack Baup came just a day after Marseille lost 1–0 to Nantes at the Stade Velodrome in a Ligue 1 match that left them in fifth position and 13 points behind leaders Paris Saint-Germain in the Ligue 1 table at the conclusion of the week 17 matches.
 Marseille had also fared poorly in the 2013–14 UEFA Champions League.
 They had so far failed to pick up a single point from their first five Group F matches against Arsenal, Borussia Dortmund and Napoli, thus ensuring that they would finish at the bottom of the group.